tkoyama010/scientific-python-lectures-translations/README.md

 ![All Contributors](https://img.shields.io/github/all-contributors/tkoyama010/scientific-python-lectures-translations?color=ee8449)

-[GeoVista official documentation translations](https://github.com/tkoyama010/scientific-python-lectures-translations) is a project to provide GeoVista official documentation, hosted on the Read The Docs platform, in multiple languages.
+[scientific-python-lectures official documentation translations](https://github.com/tkoyama010/scientific-python-lectures-translations) is a project to provide scientific-python-lectures official documentation, hosted on the Read The Docs platform, in multiple languages.

 > [!NOTE]